Craig Aukerman

-Craig Aukerman (born November 22, 1976) is an American football coach and former defensive back and wide receiver who is the special teams coordinator for the Miami Dolphins.
+Craig Aukerman (born November 22, 1976) is an American football coach who serves as special teams coordinator for the Atlanta Falcons of the National Football League (NFL).
+He previously served in that same position for the San Diego Chargers, Tennessee Titans, and Miami Dolphins.

 Playing career

-Aukerman played football collegiately at the University of Findlay, where he played defensive back and wide receiver from 1995 to 1998.
+Aukerman played college football at the University of Findlay, where he played defensive back and wide receiver from 1995 to 1998.
+He was a member of the Findlay teams that won the NAIA national championship in 1995 and 1997.
+He was an All-American in both 1997 and 1998.
+Aukerman also played baseball as a junior.

 Coaching career

 College coaching

 Aukerman began his coaching career at his alma mater the University of Findlay where he served as a wide receivers coach.
 For the next two years he was with the Miami RedHawks working as a graduate assistant.
 He then went on to the Hilltoppers only to return to Miami after two years.
 After four more seasons with Miami, in 2009 Aukerman served as the linebackers at Kent State.

 NFL coaching

 Aukerman broke into the NFL as a defensive assistant for the 2010 Denver Broncos only to leave after a year and join the Jacksonville Jaguars in the same capacity.
 In 2012, he was transitioned to become an assistant special teams coach instead of defense with the Jaguars.
 In 2013, Aukerman went out west to San Diego and joined the Chargers.
 His first three years with the organization he worked as an assistant special teams coach, but in 2016 he was given the coordinator role.

 In 2017, Aukerman joined the Titans as an assistant special teams coach but was given the coordinator title by Mike Vrabel the following year.
 On December 4, 2023, Aukerman was fired following a disastrous 31-28 Week 13 overtime loss to the Indianapolis Colts.
 The game featured a critical missed extra point attempt and two consecutive punts being blocked; the first of which was returned for a touchdown while the second resulted in a season-ending injury of punter Ryan Stonehouse.

 On January 29, 2025, the Miami Dolphins named Aukerman as their special teams coordinator.

+On January 26, 2026, the Atlanta Falcons hired Aukerman as their new special teams coordinator under head coach Kevin Stefanski.